-Hand Lettering Pens, Pencils, and Brushes
+Hand Lettering Pens, Pencils & Brushes

+So you’re excited about Learn Lettering, and now you’re interested in the tools!
 While I do reveal my instruments here, I can’t stress enough that the best pen is the one you’re comfortable with.
 You don’t need anything you see here to create good work, or to be a great artist.
 Remember, tools are just that: tools.

 Medium and instruments aren't as important as the techniques.
 Give a true artist some crayons and you still won't be able to limit him.